Comic Book Binding Instructions & FAQ

 - FAQ: How many books in one volume?

-- Please limit the number of comics in one volume to 25 issues.
+- Please limit the thickness of your binds to 2″.

 - You can combine Comics, TPs, and HCs into one book with a maximum size of 2″ using DFAB, Oversew, or PUR Binding Methods.